syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### contextMenuSettings 'object'
 {:#members:contextMenuSettings}

-Holds all the options related to the context menu settings of the Schedule.
+Holds all options related to the context menu settings of the Schedule.

 ### contextMenuSettings.enable 'boolean'
 {:#members:contextMenuSettings-enable}